What Toxic Chemicals Are Hiding in Your Pet's Food and Water?

-Dogs, cats & horses are being exposed to potentially hazardous levels of long-lasting chemicals like PFAS, & traces are showing up in their blood.
-Used in pet food packaging (here are four of the worst brands) & found in everyday objects around your home, here's how to reduce your pet's exposure.
+Dogs, cats and horses are being exposed to potentially hazardous levels of long-lasting chemicals like PFAS, and traces are showing up in their blood.
+Used in pet food packaging and found in everyday objects around your home, here's how to reduce your pet's exposure.

 STORY AT-A-GLANCE

-• A recent study reported elevated levels of PFAS (per- and polyfluoroalkyl substances) in the blood of both dogs and horses in a community in North Carolina
+- A study reported elevated levels of PFAS (per- and polyfluoroalkyl substances) in the blood of both dogs and horses in a community in North Carolina

 As many of you who read here regularly know, PFAS are potentially toxic chemicals used in the manufacture of thousands of products, from ammunition, artificial turf, climbing ropes, and guitar strings, to pet food bags (to help "resist moisture, fats and oils, and otherwise keep products fresh").2